• Skip to primary navigation

 • Reviews

 • Tender and Moist - The texture is super moist thanks to the pumpkin and mashed bananas.
+If you only have 1 banana, try this recipe for banana bread with 1 ripe banana.

-• Quick to Make - It takes only a few minutes to mix up the batter (no electric mixer needed).
+• Quick to Make - It takes only a few minutes to mix up the muffin batter (no electric mixer needed).

 • Perfect Fall Recipe - Great for a quick on the go breakfast or afternoon snack.